double-speak/doublespeak.github.io/_notes_2022/unwavering.md

   <p>this poem was tough to translate without sacrificing the rhyme — i’m very thankful for my friend Olive’s help here! i like to say that, when translating, <em>something has to go</em>, be it tone, literalness, or rhyme. i think that translation means composing a poem like a native speaker of another language, but if you keep the form, you usually sacrifice literal meaning.</p>
   <p>take <em>alas vistiendo</em>: a native speaker might compose that flourish as “dressed in wings,” but then how do we rhyme that with “existing”?
   <em>arrepientan</em> doesn’t have an object in the Spanish… <i>what exactly would the dim lights regret?</i></p>
-  <em>de pie, erguida</em> means “on my feet, standing straight,” but that’s so many words and the tone is all formal. the expression is physical, but the poet clearly uses it symbolically as well.</p>
+  <p><em>de pie, erguida</em> means “on my feet, standing straight,” but that’s so many words and the tone is all formal. the expression is physical, but the poet clearly uses it symbolically as well.</p>
   <p>i took advantage of those ambiguous moments and a little enjambment to preserve the rhyme. the rhythm is light in spanish, whereas my translation stretches and crunches back and forth. something had to go, i think.</p>
   <p>the repetition of <em>para</em> was another obstacle, since most literally that’s “for” or at least “in order to.” even my choice to go with “so” is more formal than the relatively neutral register <em>para</em>, but it keeps the motif without taking up too much space. i knew i wanted to translate this poem as soon as i read it. the more i sat with this piece, the more it grew on me. hopefully it’s a reminder to keep <em>me</em> writing; i, too, am keeping alive.</p>
   <p>but who are these <em>avenue muses</em>?</p>